e-arts/e-arts/README.md

 ### Milestones:
 - CI Pipeline 13.01.2023
-- Kubernetes Environments are setup in Google Cloud (17.01.2023)
+- Kubernetes Environments are setup in Google Cloud 17.01.2023
-- Automatical deployment via ArgoCD is deployed in the environments (20.01.2023)
+- Automatical deployment via ArgoCD is deployed in the environments 20.01.2023
+- Presentation of results 24.01.2023

 ### Description of desired state